Becoming a U.S. Citizen

 Helpful Citizenship Information

-- Civics and Citizenship Study Materials Opens a New Window. - Flash cards, sample citizenship test questions, a Citizen's Almanac, and other materials can be downloaded from USCIS to help you study for the exam
+- Civics and Citizenship Study Materials Opens a New Window. - Flash cards, sample citizenship test questions, a Citizen's Almanac, and other materials can be downloaded from USCIS to help anyone study for their exam

 - Guide to Naturalization Opens a New Window. - Essential information on citizenship and the naturalization process from USCIS